guilh-n-l/AWSWebServer/README.md

 ### Preventing database breaching

 The user is only allowed to access the front-end part of the application, where he can interact with the database without breaching it's security.
+To allow stable connection from the back-end to the front-end, an Elastic IP (Static) was associated with the back-end instance.

 ### Maintaining the back-end